Jerry Azumah

-Jerry Azumah (/əˈzuːmə/ ə-ZOO-mə; born September 1, 1977) is a former American football cornerback who played seven seasons for the Chicago Bears of the National Football League (NFL).
-He played college football for the University of New Hampshire, and was selected by the Bears in the fifth round of the 1999 NFL Draft.
+Jerry Azumah (/əˈzuːmə/ ə-ZOO-mə; born September 1, 1977) is an American former professional football player who was a cornerback for seven seasons with the Chicago Bears of the National Football League (NFL).
+He played college football for the New Hampshire Wildcats, where he won the Walter Payton Award, and was selected by the Bears in the fifth round of the 1999 NFL draft.
+He was selected as second-team All-Pro in 2003 and played in the 2004 Pro Bowl.

-Early years
+Early life

 Azumah is the first-generation American son of Theophilus and Bertha Azumah, natives of Ghana.
 Azumah was born in Oklahoma and grew up in Worcester, Massachusetts.
 At an early age, he played for the Worcester Vikings Pop Warner football team.
 Azumah attended Saint Peter-Marian High School receiving football honors as a Central Massachusetts and Shriners All-Star.

-Collegiate years
+During his senior year of high school in 1994, he rushed for 1,840 yards and 31 touchdowns, while winning a Central Mass.
+Division 2 Super Bowl.
+He averaged 16.4 yards a carry for the season.
+Against Southbridge, he ran for 243 yards and four touchdowns on eight carries in the first half alone.
+Azumah won the Corsac Award for top offensive player in the legendary Thanksgiving Day game against St. John's Shrewsbury.

+College career

 Azumah attended the University of New Hampshire where he was a four-year starter on offense for Chip Kelly as an All-American tailback.
 One of the most decorated running backs in NCAA history, Azumah rushed for a national career-record 6,193 yards.
 At that time the only player in Division 1-AA history to rush for over 1,000+ yards four times.
-Held Division 1-AA record with 8,276 career all-purpose yards.
-Eclipsed 100 yards rushing in 25 of 41 games played at New Hampshire.
-Rushed for more than 200 yards in a game nine times and 300 yards twice.
-Averaged almost six yards a carry over collegiate career.
 In 1999, Azumah was the first recipient of the Jim Urquhart Student-Athlete of the Year Award.
 This annual award is bestowed upon UNH senior student-athletes who excel both in athletic competition and the classroom, in addition to possessing sportsmanship, great character, and passion for sports.

-SENIOR: Walter Payton Award recipient as the top offensive player in Division 1-AA football.
-Unanimous All-American, All-Atlantic Ten Conference selection, and ECAC All-Star.
-New England Player of the Year and Atlantic Ten Offensive Player of the Year.
-Shattered conference and school season records with 343 carries for 2,195 yards and 22 touchdowns.
-Second on the team with 20 catches for 218 yards.
-Averaged 247.8 all-purpose yards per game.
-Eclipsed 200 yards in five games as a senior.
-Rushed for 259 yards on 22 carries and scored school-record five touchdowns vs East Stroudsburg.
-Suffered a hip-pointer vs Delaware in the second quarter, but returned in the fourth and still gained 196 yards on 29 carries.
-Rushed 52 times for 235 yards and a touchdown vs Connecticut.
-Rushed for 235 yards and returned a kickoff 82 yards for a touchdown vs William & Mary.
-Scored four touchdowns and ran for 24l yards vs UMass.
-Broke own school record with a career-high 329-yard rushing performance with five touchdowns vs Hofstra.